-Cataracts are the clouding of the normally clear lens portion of the eye.
-This is a gradual process that can eventually impair vision.
+A cataract is clouding of the normally clear lens portion of the eye – a gradual process that can eventually impair vision.

 With age, changes in the chemical composition of the lens occur: parts of the protein may clump together and start to cloud a small area of the lens.
 This is how most cataracts are formed.

-Over time, the cataract may grow larger and cloud more of the lens.
+Over time, the cataract may grow larger, clouding more of the lens.
 As the developing cataract blocks or distorts light entering the eye, those affected will experience a gradual, persistent and painless blurring of vision.

 Everyone eventually gets cataracts if they live long enough.
-The lens can start clouding at any age, but most often it is after the age of 60 that cataracts typically start to impede vision after the age of 60.
+The lens can start clouding at any age, but cataracts typically start to impede vision after the age of 60.

 Symptoms of cataracts